 Arkansas Tech University complies with Arkansas law in recognizing orders of protection.
-Any person who obtains an order of protection from Arkansas should provide a copy to Public Safety and the Office of the Title IX Coordinator.
-A complainant may then meet with Public Safety and University administrators to develop a safety plan, which is a plan for the victim to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location, or allowing a student to complete assignments from home, etc. The University cannot apply for a legal order of protection, no contact order, or restraining order for a victim from the applicable jurisdiction(s).
+Any person who obtains an order of protection from Arkansas should provide a copy to DPS and the Title IX Coordinator.
+A complainant may then meet with DPS and University administrators to develop a safety plan, which is a plan for the victim to reduce risk of harm while on campus or coming and going from campus.
+This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location, or allowing a student to complete assignments from home, etc. The University may issue a no contact order if deemed appropriate or at the request of the victim or accused.
+If the a report that a no contact order has been violated, the University will initiate disciplinary proceedings appropriate to the status of the accused (student, employee, etc.) and will impose sanctions if the accused is found responsible for violating the no contact order.

+The University cannot apply for a legal order of protection, no contact order, or restraining order for a victim from the applicable jurisdiction(s).
 The victim is required to apply directly for these services in conjunction with an official police report.
 Protection orders may be available through the Fifth Judicial District Court of Arkansas.
+The complainant is required to apply directly for these services and/or protection orders at the following locations.